Professional Standards

 If you have any questions or need to report a suspicious employer, contact the Toppel Career Center at 305-284-5451 or HireACane@miami.edu.

-The University of Miami's Toppel Career Center believes in equity for all, especially those seeking employment and higher education.
-We also staunchly advocate for the constitutional right of students to peacefully protest.
-We know that during times of injustice, students may have questions about how protesting will look to future employers and graduate programs.
+The University of Miami's Toppel Career Center advocates for the constitutional right of students to peacefully assemble.
+We know that during times of injustice, students may have questions about how participating in a peaceful assembly will look to future employers and graduate programs.

 Top